davidtchiu/davidtchiu.github.io/teaching/cs161/lab5.circleDrawer/index.md

   - But how do you compare the *sizes* of two circles?
   - You need to _ask_ circles to tell you (return) their diameters.
 Write a new method inside `Circle` called `getDiameter()` to do that.

-- Now modify `CircleDrawer`'s `drawCircles()` method so that it only draws circles with radii strictly greater than `20` and strictly less than `50`.
+- Now **modify** the `drawCircles()` method so that it only draws circles with radii strictly greater than `20` and strictly less than `50`.
 But how do you get a `Circle`'s radius?
 Add any necessary code to the `Circle` class so that it provides a method to return its own size.
 Again, test this out back inside main.
 Ahem -- that means if your Circle's diameter is say, **41**, it should be drawn.
 Test out your code.

-- Add a method in `CircleDrawer` called `sizeRatio()` that returns the ratio of the two circle's diameters as a `double`.
+- **Add a method** in `CircleDrawer` called `sizeRatio()` that returns the ratio of the two circle's diameters as a `double`.
 If one circle has a diameter of 10 and another has a diameter of 3, then this method returns 0.333...
 You should always divide the smaller diameter by the larger.

   - If either circle is `null`, simply return 0.

-- Add a method in `CircleDrawer` called `addCircle()` that takes a `Circle` as input, and it doesn't return anything.
+- **Add a method** in `CircleDrawer` called `addCircle()` that takes a `Circle` as input, and it doesn't return anything.
 This method will first erase both `Circle`s.
 If *either* of the two instance variables (`first`, `second`) are pointing to `null`, then simply assign the new `Circle` to that field.

   - If `first` is pointing to `null`, then assign the new `Circle` to `first`.
   - Otherwise, if `second` is pointing to `null`, then assign the new `Circle` to `second`.